ubhir/Error-999999/README.md

 # CodeRed by Error-999999

 Code Red is an informative and robust web application that highlights air pollution in neighbourhoods across Canada that suffer from inequality.
-The goal of this application is to identify hotspots for environmental racism that require priority attention.
+The goal of this application is to identify hotspots for environmental racism  and other environmental inequities that require priority attention.

 ## Team
 * Emma Sherwood